spandx/spandx/README.md

 ### Command line interface

-The command line interface supports operations to build and fetch the latest offline index.
+The command line interface supports operations to fetch the latest pre-built cache.
 See the help for each subcommand for more information on how to use the command.

 ```bash